What Is an English Degree Like in the US?

 Why Should I Study English Literature and Not Communication?

 As areas of study, English and communication have a lot of overlap.
 Both areas develop a student’s ability to write effectively, conduct research, and analyze different perspectives.
-However, where communications students learn more about incorporating technology into their area of study, English literature students graduate with the following strengths:
+However, where communications students learn more about incorporating technology into their area of study, English students graduate with the following strengths:

 Do English Majors Just Read Literature from England?